Information and Support for Businesses

 Hospitality Businesses: Advice and information from UKHospitality.

-These closures are now enforceable by law in England and Wales due to the threat to public health.
+Remaining closures are enforceable by law in England and Wales due to the threat to public health.
 A business operating in contravention of the Health Protection (Coronavirus, Business Closures) Regulations 2020 will be committing an offence.
 Environmental Health and Trading Standards officers will monitor compliance with these regulations, with police support provided if appropriate.
 Businesses that breach them will be subject to prohibition notices, and potentially unlimited fines.
 As a further measure, and if needed, businesses that fail to comply could also face the loss of their alcohol license.
 The Environmental Health Team will investigate and reported breaches of this legislative requirement and take appropriate enforcement action as necessary.
 Further information can be found here.

 Takeaway and delivery services may remain open and operational in line with guidance on March 20.
 Online retail is still open and encouraged and postal and delivery service will run as normal.